We have all experienced the frustration that accompanies drain blockage at some point in time.

 That said, we have shortlisted the five best natural cleaners by using baking soda as the common ingredient:

-A. Baking Soda And Vinegar
+1. Baking Soda And Vinegar

-A combination of these two substances may act as a powerful cleaning agent; no wonder plumbing services use this mixture for commercial purposes.
+Combining these two substances may act as a powerful cleaning agent; no wonder plumbing services use this mixture for commercial purposes.
 All you need to do is pour 1/2 cup of each product into the drains and let it rest for an hour.

 You can then flush the drains with boiling water to remove the blockage.

-B. Borax And Vinegar
+2. Borax And Vinegar

 To create a more potent mixture, you can use borax along with baking soda and vinegar.
 While the quantity of baking soda remains the same, use 1/4 cup of borax and vinegar before flushing the drain with boiling water.